go-aah/docs/authorization.md

 ### Levels of permission granularity

 The permissions above all specify an actions (open, read, delete, etc) on a resource (door, file, customer record, etc).
-In aah framework, you can define a permission to `any depth` you like.
+In aah, you can define a permission to `any depth` you like.
 Here are a few common permission levels in order of granularity.

   * **Resource Level** - This is the broadest and easiest to build.
 A user can edit customer records or open doors.
 The resource is specified but not a specific instance of that resource.
   * **Instance Level** - The permission specifies the instance of a resource.
 A user can edit the customer record for Apple or open the kitchen door.